JeremyBuhler/slides/20250919-statcan-data/find_and_use_statcan_data.md

 [Example from CBC](https://www.cbc.ca/news/business/canadian-economy-bled-66-000-jobs-in-august-as-unemployment-rate-at-its-highest-since-pandemic-days-1.7625918)

-_"The unemployment rate rose 0.2 percentage points in August to 7.1 per cent"_ <!-- .element style="size:smaller" class="fragment" -->
+_"The unemployment rate rose 0.2 percentage points in August to 7.1 per cent"_

 notes: News stories often cite Statistics Canada.
 For example, the unemployment rate in August 2025 was 7.1%.
 The news story cites